-3.6 Ticket to Work Program: Employment Network
+3.7 Ticket to Work Program: Employment Network

 The Ticket to Work Program provides more choices for receiving employment services to individuals receiving Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) who are between the ages of 18 and 64.
 Under this program, eligible beneficiaries may choose to assign tickets to an Employment Network (EN) of their choice in order to obtain employment services, vocational rehabilitation services, or other support services necessary to achieve their employment goal(s).
 DEW operates as an EN for the Ticket to Work Program.
 As an EN, DEW coordinates and provides appropriate services through the SC Works system to help the beneficiary find and maintain employment.
+For more information about the Ticket to Work Program, visit https://choosework.ssa.gov/index.html.